“I like this!”

 You’d think a sentence like that would have a pretty clear meaning, wouldn’t you?
 If that whole 3 word sentence is a little complex, then surely the single word “like” must convey something pretty simple and obvious.

 Unless it doesn’t.

 It seems rather innocuous, the little “like” button underneath a Facebook entry, a Youtube video, or a post on WordPress.
 I can see another one right now up in Stumbleupon bar above the page I’m working on.
 I’ve long since lost count of the number of discussion forums that make use of similar conventions.
-Let’s not even get into the whole reddit thing, okay!
+Let’s not even get into the whole reddit thing okay!
 My point is that an awful lot of mass communication these days comes with the invitation to express our approval in terms of an upvote, like button, or some similar device.
-Ever greater portions of our news and entertainment now come with a prefabricated seal of approval, just waiting for us to click yea or nay, and thus make ourselves heard.
+Ever greater portions of our news and entertainment now come with a prefabricated seal of approval just waiting for us to click yea or nay and thus to make ourselves heard.

 …in a really limited way.

 But what does our little click of approval mean?
 What these buttons mean to us and what they might mean to the websites that host them isn’t always clear.
 Often, the significance seems pretty obvious.
 You liked what you read, listened to, watched, or otherwise consumed.
 But sometimes, there is a twist to the content, something that skews the meaning of your approval.
 If you are reading a news article about a political speech you like, I’ll bet you are happy to give your blessings to both the speech and the article with a single click of a button.
 But what about a well written piece about a political speech by that fart-for-brains bastard you can’t wait to vote against?
 Well, then the ‘like’ button only applies to the article itself, right? …or do you refrain from clicking the ‘like’ button at all in cases like that?
 We don’t have a button that helps us to distinguish content from style or subject matter from the simple decision to call our attention to it.